12 Tips To Help You Get Started Living Self-Sufficiently

 11. If you do not have the time, you need to ask yourself why.
 This is a hard one.
 I’m generally a busy person and I put that burden on myself.
 However, I see a busyness that is past crazy in other people.
 So when people tell me they don’t have the time to grow plants or make bread, I know why.
 I was in their shoes once.

 12. Have fun!
 Even though we are working on being self-sufficient for serious reasons, we can still have fun doing it.
-Even though you may be on a budget, you can still buy the silly plant markers.
+Even if you’re on a budget, you can still buy the silly plant markers.
 If you want your chicken coop to look like a house from The Hobbit, knock yourself out.
 If you find a ridiculous-looking metal chicken at a garage sale, buy it and display it proudly.
 We might be involved in the good fight to be independent of the system, but we can have a lot of fun while doing it.

 I hope this helps you get started.
 The reality is that this is not easy, but the rewards are wonderful.
 I love watching my garden grow and produce.
 I love canning what I helped to grow.
 I love watching the chicks and love knowing we will be getting eggs from them soon.
 This life gives me so much joy and knowing why I am doing it makes it even better.